Logarithmic High-Probability Regret for Online Convex Optimization with Two-Point Bandit Feedback: Main Results

 \subsection{Detailed Proofs}

-Our proof will revisit the proof of online convex optimization which achieves the $O(\log T)$ regret for the strongly convex function \citep{hazan2007logarithmic}.
-This is the key step to achieve our two-point feed-back algorithm with $O(\log T)$ regret holding in a high probability. \begin{lemma} Suppose the loss function $\ell_t(\cdot)$ is $\mu$-strongly convex.
+Our proof revisits the standard online gradient descent analysis of Hazan, Agarwal, and Kale~\citeyearpar{hazan2007logarithmic}, which achieves $O(\log T)$ regret for strongly convex losses.
+This decomposition is the starting point for obtaining $O(\log T)$ regret with high probability in the two-point feedback setting. \begin{lemma} Suppose the loss function $\ell_t(\cdot)$ is $\mu$-strongly convex with $\mu>0$.
 Let the sequence $\{\bx_t\}$ be generated by Algorithm~\ref{alg:sgd}.
 For any $\bx \in (1-\xi)\cK$, it holds that